Ashle3/PythonDataStructures/1-queues.md

 ## Queues in Python

 In python, we use a list to create a queue.
-The process of creating an empty queue is the same as creating an empty list:
+Therefore, the process of creating an empty queue is the same as creating an empty list:

 ```python
 #define an empty queue